How to Negotiate a Home Warranty in Real Estate Deals

 See what plans you qualify for in less than 2 minutes

-A home warranty can be one of the most powerful — and most overlooked — negotiating tools in any real estate transaction.
+A home warranty can be one of the most powerful, and most overlooked, negotiating tools in any real estate transaction.
 Whether you're a buyer trying to protect yourself from post-closing repair bills or a seller looking to close faster without a lengthy repair list, knowing how to negotiate a home warranty effectively can save both parties significant money.
-In this guide, you'll learn exactly when to raise the topic, what language to use, how it compares to cash concessions, and how your local market affects your leverage.
+This is especially true in mid-2026's rebalancing housing market, where buyers finally have room to ask for concessions again as mortgage rates ease into the low-6% range and homes sit longer on the market.
+In this guide, you'll learn exactly when to raise the topic, what language to use, how a warranty compares to cash concessions, and how your local market affects your leverage.

 Key Pinch Points